Bernard "Midget" Farrelly "2007 Surf Champion"

 PHOTO: Midget showing the classic drop knee style that won him the title of World Champion in 1964 in Sydney at Manly Beach, inspiring many Aussie world champs to follow.

 Farrelly was born in 1944 in Sydney, Australia and began surfing at age six on a 17-foot hollow paddleboard, which, when standing next to it, was what earned him the nickname “Midget.”
-Midget was married with three children living in Australia.
-He passed away in August of 2016.
+Sadly, he passed away of stomach cancer in 2016.

 - Being the first Australian to win a major surfing title in the 1963 Hawaiian championships